gcormier/megadesk/README.md

 # For sale on Tindie - Plug and Play!
 I've setup a store on Tindie for those who wish to order a ready to go, plug and play version.
 It comes with a fully assembled PCB as well as the cable you will need to connect it.
 No soldering or assembly required! <a  href="https://www.tindie.com/products/gcormier/megadesk/">https://www.tindie.com/products/gcormier/megadesk/</a>

-## July 21, 2021 - Megaupdate
-We've had a lot of contributions lately from @philwmcdonald and @tagno25 which have really upped the features available on megadesk!
-They've been in the development branch for a while, but have now been merged to the master branch!

-Functions can be accessed/toggled/programmed with "memory" positions that are always above position 10, as it's unlikely someone needs 10 memory positions.
+## Features

 ### Recalibration
-Memory position 14.

 The factory recalibration routine has been implemented.
-The original BEKANT controller is no longer needed to recalibrate motors. **This will cause the desk to move to the lowest possible extremity.
-Please exercise caution and be prepared to unplug the power if needed.** Any interruption to this procedure requires a power-cycle.
+The original BEKANT controller is no longer needed to recalibrate motors.
+**This will cause the desk to move to the lowest possible extremity.
+Please exercise caution and be prepared to unplug the power if needed.**

-### Reset
-Memory position 15.

-Reboot megadesk controller without power-cycling.
-On success, plays a full fanfare.
-On failure, repeatedly plays partial fanfare until communications succeed with both legs/motors.
+Any interruption to this procedure requires a power-cycle.

 ### Serial control
 Disabled by default in codebase/firmwares.